OpenMOOC/documentation/demostrator.rst

 OpenMOOC Demo Appliance
 =======================

-The OpenMOOC Demo Appliance is the fastest and easiest way to get running a Open MOOC System.
+The OpenMOOC Demo Appliance is the fastest and easiest way to get running an Open MOOC System.

 To run this system, your virtual machine host need a CPU and BIOS with Virtual Extensions enabled, like VT in Intel processors or AMD-V or SMV in AMD